stowingJunK/r-for-fantasy-football/ffball/00_getting_started/01_setup.md

 ## Installing R
 R is available on most computers running Linux, Mac OS X, or Windows.
 According to their website, the Comprehensive R Archive Network (CRAN) "is a network of ftp and web servers around the world that store identical, up-to-date, versions of code and documentations for R".
-In essence, CRAN directs you to the most reliable places to download the most recent versions of R. The current release is R 3.4.3 as of November 30, 2017, of which will be compatible with the content of this repository.
+In essence, CRAN directs you to the most reliable places to download the most recent versions of R. The current release is R 3.4.3 as of November 30, 2017, of which will be compatible with the content in this repository.
 Click the link below, navigate to the download page for your operating system, and follow the instructions for installing the R, which contains the basic necessities of writing and running R code.

 * [The Comprehensive R Archive Network](https://cran.r-project.org/ "CRAN Homepage")

-The screenshots on this page were captured on the Windows version of R, but can also be referenced for R installed on other operating systems.
+The screenshots on this page were captured on the Windows version of R, but they can also be referenced for R installed on other operating systems.

 ## R Console
 There are several methods to write and run code after having installed and located R. The most vanilla way of processing code is by using the command line.